Couples therapy: Who it’s for, how it works, and how to choose a therapist

 Written bytherapist.com team

-Couples therapy is a form of psychotherapy in which a romantically involved couple works through challenges in their relationship with the help of a professional counselor.
+Couples therapy is a type of treatment where a professional counselor helps a romantically involved couple work through challenges in their relationship.

 - Couples of all genders and sexual orientations

 - Unmarried partners